Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: ??? - 1.17
 Currently Active

-- [Purplane](https://github.com/notOM3GA/Purplane) - A fork of purpur that adds features from [Airplane](https://github.com/TECHNOVE/Airplane).
-Purpur added Airplane patches and is now discontinued.
+- [Purplane](https://github.com/TECHNOVE/Airplane/tree/purpur/1.17) - A fork of purpur that adds features from [Airplane](https://github.com/TECHNOVE/Airplane).
+Originally created by [notOM3GA](https://github.com/notOM3GA) ([Archived repository](https://github.com/notOM3GA/Purplane)) then discontinued as purpur added Airplanes patches but has since been removed from Purpur so now the Airplane team maintains it separately from Airplane.
-Version: 1.16.5
+Version: 1.16.5 - 1.17
-DISCONTINUED
+Currently Active

 - [SpongeVanilla](https://www.spongepowered.org/downloads/spongevanilla) - A server implementing the Sponge API, a different plugin API separate from the Bukkit API.
 This implementation also includes some general improvements regarding performance and server settings.
 Version: 1.8 - 1.12.2